adelriosantiago/adelriosantiago-blog/amazing-czech-republic/eng.md

 # Five things you notice when you first arrive in Czech Republic

 Czech Republic could be of the most underrated destinations in the world.
-It has beautiful landscapes, great job opportunities, amazing entertainment
+It has beautiful landscapes, great job opportunities, a quite large expatisan community, amazing entertainment opportunities

 ### 1.- Cobblestones everywhere